Mouz: History

 Mousesports was formed in 2002 in Berlin, Germany, as a Counter-Strike team.
-The team began to compete in small tournaments, which gradually lead to their progression in larger ones, as well.
+The team began to compete in small tournaments, which gradually led to their progression in larger ones, as well.
 By 2006, when G7 Teams was created, mousesports was one of the greatest gaming organisations in Europe, consisting of Counter-Strike, Warcraft III, Quake 4, Battlefield 1942 and Unreal Tournament divisions.

 On 13 May 2007, mousesports announced that it had acquired Nihilum, the officially recognised premiere worldwide World of Warcraft organisation, with Nihilum recognised as a subsidiary of mousesports.
 The guild was remade into a community called "Nihilum: mousesports MMO".
 Nihilum was mousesports' consistently strongest gaming team in the European competition.
 However, the relations between mousesports and Nihilum grew uncertain in the fall of 2008 and finally, on 10 November, it was announced that the former PvE team of SK Gaming would be merging with the players of Nihilum, effectively ending the partnership that lasted for over a year and a half.
 Despite this, however, mousesports continued to maintain the Nihilum brand and on 1 August 2009, launched a new community website to connect the World of Warcraft guild Method, along with the WotLK Wiki and the Nihilum brand under a single domain.

 In a quarter-final played on 19 June 2025, MOUZ eliminated defending Major champions Team Spirit in a dramatic 2–1 victory at the Blast Austin Major 2025, advancing to the semi-finals.

 On 20 April 2009, mousesports announced that it would be withdrawing its support for Defense of the Ancients despite the huge amount of success they were having.
 In early 2010, the organisation announced the addition of a star-studded StarCraft: Brood War roster, which originally consisted of several American, Canadian, German, Polish and Ukrainian players.
 Since their original induction into the organisation, the team completely switched focus to StarCraft II during the Wings of Liberty beta period and has since become one of the greatest-renowned teams.
 In one of the greatest-known tragedies in electronic sports history, mouz Counter-Strike player Antonio "cyx" Daniloski died on 29 July 2010 in a car accident caused by tire failure after missing a flight to China to compete for his team.
 The aftermath of his death featured numerous memorials, tributes, eulogies and a permanent dedication on the official mousesports website.
 Several months following Daniloski's death, mousesports announced the retirement of remaining Counter-Strike players Fatih "gob b" Dayik, Navid "Kapio" Javadi and stand-in Christian "Blizzard" Chmiel, effective following the ESL Pro Series Season XVII Finals.